Custom-Elements/ui-stat-value/README.md

 _&lt;string&gt;_

-Grouping, currently only supports the option "week" which groups all the data by the start of the week, using your first date column as the key.
+Grouping by date.
+One of either `day`, `week`, or `month` which groups all the data by the start of the time period, using your first date column as the key.
 Simply sums all the other property fields.

 ### width